x670783915/huaweiyun_garbage_classify__learning/README.md

  The topic was from huawei cloud garbage classification competition.
  To learn how to use pytorch and test the effect of the backbone(Resnet, ResNext, Se_ResNext, etc).

+ The project is only for learning, and i'm have not paticipate in that competition.

  ## Dataset
  In order to better experience the learning process, I also extended the dataset by downloading pictures of corresponding categories at Google and Baidu.